affinitydb/doc/strengths.md

 is one of those features that are practically invisible... until you need to count on it.
 It's difficult to implement properly, difficult to test, and difficult to prove for correctness in practice (even though the algorithms are formally established).
-Considerable efforts were invested to make ChaosDB's recovery rock-solid.
+Considerable efforts were invested to make Affinity's recovery rock-solid.

 ##Small, portable, embeddable
-The [ChaosDB kernel](./terminology.md#chaosdb) is a small library (<50K LOC, < 1Mb binary) written in C++ and ported to all mainstream platforms (OSX, linux, windows, ARM-based devices).
+The [Affinity kernel](./terminology.md#affinity) is a small library (<50K LOC, < 1Mb binary) written in C++ and ported to all mainstream platforms (OSX, linux, windows, ARM-based devices).
 It allows one to configure all essential aspects of its runtime footprint (global memory usage, memory usage per session, disk usage, file sizes etc.).

 ##Uniform programming environment with notifications
-The ChaosDB kernel does not accept stored procedures, and does not process triggers directly.
+The Affinity kernel does not accept stored procedures, and does not process triggers directly.
 Instead, it forwards [notifications](./terminology.md#notification) (e.g. via the [server](./terminology.md#server)) to clients that request them, thus allowing those clients to express their data-change handling code in the same programming environment as the rest of the application.